 Viewing or removing assigned tags

-You can see which tags are already assigned to a template by looking above the tag entry field (the one described above).
+You can see which tags are already assigned to a template by looking below the tag entry field (the one described above).
 Current tags are displayed in blue boxes.

 You can remove a tag from a template by clicking the “X” at the end of any of the blue tag boxes.